OpenKneeboard/OpenKneeboard/docs/faq.md

 - anti-cheat
 - the mouse and other input devices becoming unusable in the game itself

-Mouse support is not planned; any updates will be here, and/or in release notes.
+Mouse support is not planned; any updates will be on [the GitHub issue](https://github.com/OpenKneeboard/OpenKneeboard/issues/374).
+If there are no updates there, there is no news or ETA.

 ## How do I use my iPad, Microsoft Surface, other tablet computer, or phone with OpenKneeboard?